Improve Single-Point Zeroth-Order Optimization Using High-Pass and Low-Pass Filters: Algorithm Design

-1) (\emph{Adding a High-Pass Filter}).
-For the ES system illustrated in Figure \ref{fig:ES}, we denote $f$ as the output of the static map and $z$ as the signal after passing $f$ through the high-pass filter $\frac{s}{s+\omega_H}$.
-Thus we have
+For the ES system illustrated in Figure \ref{fig:ES}, we denote $f$ as the output of the static map, and let $z$ be the signal after passing $f$ through the high-pass filter $\frac{s}{s+\omega_H}$.
+Then we have

 where $\mathcal{L\{\cdot\}}$ denotes the Laplacian transform.
-We discretize the dynamics \eqref{eq:highdyn} and obtain
+We discretize the continuous-time dynamics \eqref{eq:highdyn} under the time gap $\delta$: